Nathan-Kimm/Tank-Tycoon/README.md

 - Money will start to spawn after 12 seconds and you can click with the left mouse button.
 - Each dollar found will be worth $5
 - Upgrades can be bought as you progress through the game to get more money
 - Continue this until you get to buy a shark for your aquarium!
+(End credits show when shark is bought)

 ## Upgrades:
 1. **Speed Upgrade**